Open Finance Enablement for Existing Integrations

 Overview

-• You will continue to use the same APIs and endpoints—but Lean will now power them through Open Finance API connectivity directly with banks, not legacy reverse-engineered connections.
+- You will continue to use the same APIs and endpoints—but Lean will now power them through Open Finance API connectivity directly with banks, not legacy bank connections.

-• A few new backend fields will be required to meet Open Finance standards (clearly documented in the migration guide).
+- A few new backend fields will be required to meet Open Finance standards (clearly documented in the enablement guide).

 Legacy payments user flow